idechq/idec-wiki/docs/resources/PACE_PANCE.md

 # Phage-assisted continuous evolution (PACE) and Phage-assisted noncontinuous evolution (PANCE)

 ## Introduction
-Phage-assisted continuous evolution (PACE) and its continuous variant, developed by Esvelt et al. 2011.
+Phage-assisted continuous evolution (PACE) and its noncontinuous variant (PANCE), developed by Esvelt et al. 2011[^1].
 This method offers the possibility to continuously mutate and select proteins with the help of M13 bacteriophages.
 Effectively, within the PACE process M13 is allowed to propagate whenever the gene of interest (GOI), which is incorporated into the phage genome, is active.
 PACE is one of a few directed evolution methods which are continuous.
 Non-continuous evolution methods usually start with the diversification of the target, then functional mutants from the library are selected.
 These functional mutants can then be used as a basis for the next round of diversification to improve their properties.
 Continuous evolution methods enable an uninterrupted diversification and selection of the target and thus promise faster results.
 For PACE more than 100 rounds of selection can be performed within 2 weeks (Miller et al. 2020).
 So why don’t we use continuous evolution methods all the time?
 Continuous evolution methods are usually very complex to set-up.
 The crucial condition to make continuous evolution work is to apply selection pressure onto the GOI and not to the host organism.
 Some methods do so by introducing targeted mutagenesis methods (e.g. EvolvR (Halperin et al. 2018) or error-prone DNA-polymerases (Camps et al. 2013) or T7 RNA-polymerase systems (https://www.nature.com/articles/s41587-019-0331-8)).
 In PACE, the target gene is encoded by an M13 phage and the selection pressure is applied to Escherichia coli cells (Badran et al. 2015).
 So how does PACE work?